-Attendance & Class Participation: I will take class attendance around the mid-point to end of every class, including exam days.
+Attendance & Class Participation: I will take class attendance at the end of every class, including exam days.
 Good attendance (90% or better by attending class, or by excused absence for reasons such as illness, family emergency, work conflict, and GMU athletic team event) will earn an extra-credit of 3 points added to your final numeric grade.
-Extra-credit may raise your course grade one level on the grading scale (for example, a C will be changed to a C+, and a C+ will be changed to a B-, but a D or F may or may not be changed).
-Submit excused absence requests to ilaveson@gmu.edu.
+Extra-credit may raise your course grade one level on the grading scale (for example, a C may be changed to a C+, or a C+ may be changed to a B-).
+Submit excused absence requests within a week of the absence to jlaveson@gmu.edu.